Download our bone health factsheet for full and detailed information about bone health in cystic fibrosis.

 Osteopenia and osteoporosis in cystic fibrosis

-- Late onset of puberty
+- Delayed puberty

-- The abnormal protein caused by the CF gene
+- The CF gene

 What is a BMD measurement?

 BMD measurements compare your bone density with the bone density expected for a young, healthy adult or a healthy adult of your own age, gender and ethnicity.
 BMD results can be reported as ‘Z-scores’ or ‘T-scores,’ but Z-scores are usually the most appropriate method in people with cystic fibrosis.

 BMD is usually measured by ‘dual energy X-ray absorptiometry’ (DEXA) scans.
 DEXA scans are used to measure BMD in the lumbar spine (below the chest and above the pelvis), the top of the leg (hip), the wrist, and the whole body.